helsingborg-stad/dev-guide/README.md

 <h3>Helsingborg Developer Guidelines</h3>
 <p>
   Everything you need to know to be a developer at Helsingborg Stad.
-  Visit the the guideline page here <a href="https://helsingborg-stad.github.io/dev-guide/">here.</a>
+  Visit the the guideline page <a href="https://helsingborg-stad.github.io/dev-guide/">here.</a>
   <br />
   <a href="https://github.com/helsingborg-stad/dev-guide/issues">Report Bug</a>
   ·